florianfesti/boxes/documentation/src/api_burn.rst

 the part without the use of callbacks.
 Here you typically have to correct for the out-set at the outside of the part and again for in-set of the hole one is about to cut.
-This can be done in **x** or **y** direction depending on whether the cut ist started vertical or horizontally.
+This can be done in **x** or **y** direction depending on whether the cut is started vertical or horizontally.

 Replacing the inverted arcs